aknay/aknay.github.io/_posts/2017-05-09-how-to-install-scala-and-sbt-in-raspberry-pi-3.markdown

 Add this line on top of the file
 `SBT_OPTS=-Xmx256M` and save it.

+> Note: `Xmx256M` means we are allocating maximum 256MB to JVM.
+You can increase the memory to 512MB and so on.
+If you want to increase to 512MB then, the code will be `SBT_OPTS=-Xmx512M`.

 You can check again with `$ sbt -d` and SBT info should show something like this below.
 ```